-O. I get "shook" about having to shake hands at teachers' teas, interviews and introductions.
-I feel especially strange about shaking hands with another girl, but I read somewhere that a guest should offer her hand to one's hand if he or she offers it.
+Q. I get "shook" about having to shake hands at teachers' teas, interviews and introductions.
+I feel especially strange about shaking hands with another girl. but I read somewhere that a guest should offer her hand to her hostess.

+A. These four tips should straighten out your "shakiness"!
+1. Never refuse to shake someone's hand if he or she offers it.

 2. A lady may offer her hand to a man, but it is not required.
-3. When being introduced to a girl vour own age, a cordial "hello" can properly replace a handshake.
+3. When being introduced to a girl your own age, a cordial "hello" can properly replace a handshake.
 4. A lady should offer her hand to her host and hostess after a party.
 Naturally, this doesn't mean you'd shake hands with Joanie after a record session in the basement, but the rules do apply at more formal, adult gatherings.
 Remember also, a lady's handshake is quick and only lightly firm - not a masculine grip and pump action!

 Q. Mom just scheduled our chores for the school year.
 I ended up with the job of keeping the bathrooms clean and Mom insists on having the mirrors and faucets sparkling all the time!
 Help!
-I'm going to have a million rags to wash on top of it.
+I'm going to have a million rags to wash on top

 A. Surprise your Mom - and save time - by using new Kleen-Ups disposable window cleaners.
 They're fabulous for sparkling mirrors and bathroom fixtures.
-Simply wet one with
+Simply wet one with water, wipe it over the surface and dry with a Kleenex paper towel.
+Throw both away, and you're done!